Jump to:

 At different disease stages

-• new onset/acute includes
+- New onset/acute includes

-• Therapy on strengthening the lower extremity kinetic chain, including the foot intrinsics also improves function.
+- Therapeutic exercise focusing on strengthening the lower extremity kinetic chain, including the foot intrinsics also improves function.
 Atrophy of intrinsic foot muscles may be associated with symptoms of plantar fasciitis in runners.12,21

 Wear motion control shoes and change every 250-500 miles.